dataluscorp/browser/remote/marionette/doc/Building.md

 Building
 ========

-Marionette is built into Firefox by default and ships in the official Firefox binary.
-As Marionette is written in [XPCOM] flavoured JavaScript, you may choose to rely on so called [artifact builds], which will download pre-compiled Firefox blobs to your computer.
+Marionette is built into Datalus by default and ships in the official Datalus binary.
+As Marionette is written in [XPCOM] flavoured JavaScript, you may choose to rely on so called [artifact builds], which will download pre-compiled Datalus blobs to your computer.
-This means you don’t have to compile Firefox locally, but does come at the cost of having a good internet connection.
-To enable [artifact builds] you may choose ‘Firefox for Desktop Artifact Mode’ when bootstrapping.
+This means you don’t have to compile Datalus locally, but does come at the cost of having a good internet connection.
+To enable [artifact builds] you may choose ‘Datalus for Desktop Artifact Mode’ when bootstrapping.

 Once you have a clone of [mozilla-unified], you can set up your